 A 7-string electric guitar has become more common and is used by a lot of guitarists.
 The 7th string is added to the bass side and is usually tuned to a low B. This opens up a whole new range of notes for you to play with.

 This is considered to be an extended-range guitar, which is the first of a few options, as we will see.

-An 8-string electric guitar is less common than the 7-string, but is slowly gaining popularity.
+An 8-string electric guitar is less common.
+But it’s slowly gaining popularity.
 It has 2 extra strings, which we find next to the low E. These are usually tuned to a low F# and a low B.

-The 8-string guitar gives you a wider range of notes to play with, and also allows for some interesting chords that would not be possible on a 6 or 7-string.
-Some popular metal music players also use different tuning arrangements for even more versatility.
+The 8-string guitar gives you a wider range of notes to play with.
+It also allows for some interesting chords that would not be possible on a 6 or 7-string.
+Popular metal music players also use different tuning arrangements for even more versatility.

-The 9-string electric guitar is even less common than the 8-string and is more of a signature series novelty instrument.
+The 9-string electric guitar is even less common!
+Even then the 8-string, and is more of a signature series novelty instrument.
 It has 3 extra strings, which are also added to the bass side.

-The 9-string electric guitar gives you an even wider range of notes to play with and also allows for some very interesting chords.
-But the addition of this new thicker string gauge can add buzz and noise and can almost be considered a bass guitar.
+The 9-string electric guitar gives you an even wider range of notes to play with.
+It also allows for some very interesting chords.
+But the addition of this new thicker string gauge can add buzz and noise!
+It can almost be considered a bass guitar.

 The 10-string electric guitar is the rarest version.
 It has 4 extra strings, which really increase the possibilities of sound.

-The 10-string electric guitar gives you a massive range of notes to play with and also allows for some very unusual chords.
+The 10-string electric guitar gives you a massive range of notes!
+It also allows for some very unusual chords.
 It’s not easy to play, but at any rate, it’s an option.